otrv4/otrv4/otrv4.md

   associated value should be empty.
 If you receive a TLV of this type, you should change the SMP state to 'SMP_EXPECT1' (see below in SMP section).

-Type 8: Extra symmetric key
+Type 7: Extra symmetric key
   If you wish to use the extra symmetric key, compute it yourself as outlined in the section "Extra symmetric key".
-Then send this 'type 8 TLV' to your peer to indicate that you'd like to use the extra symmetric key for something.
+Then send this 'type 7 TLV' to your peer to indicate that you'd like to use the extra symmetric key for something.
 The value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc).
 After that, the contents are use-specific (which file, etc): there are no predefined uses.
   Note that the value of the key itself is not placed into the TLV, your peer will compute it on its own.
+Note that this represents TLV type 8 from OTRv3.
 ```

 ### Shared Session State